Table Of Contents

 - Termites have a less defined waist, with ants having a wasp waist.

 Regardless of their differences and similarities, you should know that there is no such thing as a white ant.
-If you spot a ‘white ant’ around your house, then it is high time for a building and pest inspection.
+If you spot a ‘white ant’ around your house, then it is high time for inspection.

 Tunnels In Wood